 Heather Campbell Pope is founder of Dementia Justice Canada.

-Heather began her law and ageing career as an articled student at the British Columbia Law Institute / Canadian Centre for Elder Law, and then ran her own law practice in Vancouver, B.C.
+Heather began her law and ageing career as an articled student at the British Columbia Law Institute / Canadian Centre for Elder Law, and then ran her own law practice in Vancouver.
 She has also worked as a lawyer at the B.C.
 Centre for Elder Advocacy & Support (now Seniors First BC), a project management analyst with the B.C.
 Ministry of Health’s Seniors Action Plan Team, as well as the director of policy and research for B.C.'s leading long-term care industry association.
 As a course instructor, she has taught criminal law and evidence to paralegal students, and advanced legal research to law students.

 As part of her public advocacy, Heather's written commentaries on seniors, dementia and other age-related issues have been published in local, regional and national newspapers.
 She has also made radio and television appearances.